Knguyen-dev/cs-notes/Backend-notes/auth_notes/JWT_notes.md

 1. User logs in and server creates a JWT, encoding or serializing it with a secret key value.
 Then the server gives that JWT to the client.
 2. Now client sends a request, the request comes with that JWT.
-The server checks the JWT signature.
-If it's good, the server gets the user with the associated JWT and logs them in.
+The server checks if the JWT is valid.
+It takes the token's header, payload, and our secret key and then hashes them together with the same algorithm used in token generation to create the final hash, the signature.
+We compare our recomputed signature to the one in the JWT that was provided.
+If they match, that means the JWT's data wasn't changed or tampered with and it's valid.

 - NOTE: The difference is that with a JWT, nothing is stored on the server, and all information about the user is stored on the JWT.
+Again the JWT will contain enough data to identify the user.

 # Anatomy: